 These are the two sides of our character, a duality we must master and bring into balance.
 You will probably have seen images of the angel on one shoulder and the Devil on the other in popular culture.
 I used to think this was ridiculous animation, but now I know differently.

 Yet most of us adopt the seven virtues whether we are aware of them or not; but we also cross over into the sins as well.
 Therefore we fall somewhere in the middle and as a result, have a rollercoaster ride.
 Sometimes life is good, other times its bad right?
 The rollercoaster of life is the one you build for yourself.

 However, there is (thankfully) a saving grace.

 Everything that exists has a polar opposite, thus our behaviours and attitudes have a good side and a bad side.
 They can make or break us.
 For every sin, there is a virtue that resolves the sin and vice versa.

 Providing you keep a balance between naughty and nice you will be able to bring more harmony into your life, attract people you need and manifest events you want.
 So let’s take a look at the yin yang of sins and virtues.

 Lust and chastity do not take much explaining.
 We get horny, it’s natural.
 In fact, after survival, sex is our second most natural instinct.
 But an excessive desire for sexual satisfaction ultimately becomes a deadly sin thus control is required.

 If you always keep balance in mind, this concept becomes blatantly obvious and you eventually develop an inner sense of what you should and shouldn’t do.

 To give you some encouragement, Hindu’s say the male sperm is the life force that gives you zest in life.
 In Italy, they say that when you orgasm your mind goes, so if you need the ability to think straight…

 To counterbalance lust, you need to learn self-discipline and become unhindered by sexual desire.
-But chastity does not mean abstaining from sexual pleasure, it merely means bettering yourself by practicing courtly love and romance before engaging in sexual intercourse.
+But chastity does not mean abstaining from sexual pleasure, it merely means bettering yourself by practising courtly love and romance before engaging in sexual intercourse.